 Of course, that’s impossible (at least for now), but at a hostel you’re surrounded by people from so many different places that it’s kinda the next best thing!
 Just like you, other travellers will want to feel at home where they are, so you can ring in the New Year at everyone’s “local” time all day and all night long!
 Lots of hostels organize their own Christmas and New Year’s parties, which is way better than reuniting with everyone you knew in high school at your hometown pub.

 4. New year, new best friends (a.k.a places to stay all over the world)

 I’m not saying you will become friends with every person you cheers with at 12 a.m., but it’s an emotional moment at an often symbolic time and chances are, you’ll share something special with a stranger (or two).
 Believe-you-me, I’m still close friends with people across the ocean that I met at a hostel over 10 years ago.
 You never know.

 5. Learn to holiday in a different language

 Travelling is a good opportunity to learn a few basics in a new language, like hello, please, thank you and where’s the best [insert local delicacy]?
 But at the holidays, you’ve also got an excellent excuse to learn a few seasonal phrases, like “Happy holidays,” “Happy New Year!” and “Ohhh boy, how much rum did you put in this egg nog?”

 6. Good wifi

 I know, I just used a whole lot of words to describe the fun of being in the moment during the holiday season.
-Still, I’ve been in this situation many times and, personally, I can’t fight the urge to call home at 12:02 a.m. (local time and home time) just to wish my family a Happy New Year (maybe even in the local language!).
+Still, wifi can make a backpacker's day.
+I’ve been in this situation many times and, personally, I can’t fight the urge to call home at 12:02 a.m. (local time and home time) just to wish my family a Happy New Year (maybe even in the local language!).
 If you share this urge, wifi is usually one less thing to worry about if you spend the holidays in a hostel.

 7. Cook up a massive feast